Tate Forcier: Transfer

 In athletic director Dave Brandon's announcement of the University of Michigan's new head football coach, Brady Hoke, it was also reported that Forcier was no longer with the program.
 On January 20, 2011, Forcier announced in a press release issued over Twitter that he intended to transfer.
 He did not identify the school to which he intended to transfer.
 His initial list of schools included FBS schools Miami, Washington, Baylor, San Diego State, Middle Tennessee State and New Mexico as well as lower division schools such as Montana, South Carolina State and Florida A&M. On February 9, Forcier announced that he would be transferring to the University of Miami after narrowing his list to Kansas State, Washington, Arizona, Miami and Montana.
 In May 2011, sources reported that he would not be transferring to Miami.
 Although he had signed a financial aid agreement, he never matriculated at the university.
 By July, he was considering the Hawaii Warriors football team and planned a visit.

 San Jose State

-On July 26, 2011, Forcier announced that he had committed to play football at San Jose State University and would have been eligible to play there in 2012.
-On January 9, 2012, however, Forcier withdrew from the San Jose State football program.
-Although he was expected to be the starting quarterback for the 2012 Spartans, academics played a role in his leaving the program.
+On July 26, 2011, Forcier announced that he had committed to play football at San Jose State University.